One of our new favorite materials that we really love is the outdoor lightweight concrete. We find this to be a really nice and versatile material.

 The husk of the coconut has long been considered an agricultural waste product.
 The coconuts are grown for the fruit of the coconut or to extract coconut oil.

-Though the coconut coir fiber and coconut coir dust were used to make a variety of products, for most of the agricultural production of coconuts, the shell was considered to be a waste product.
+Though the coconut coir fiber and coconut coir dust were used to make various products, the shell was considered a waste product for most of the agricultural production of coconuts.
 It was not uncommon for it to be dumped as agricultural waste.

-We call coconut coir dust and coconut coir fiber a product that is upcycled.
+We call coconut coir dust and coconut coir fiber an upcycled product.
 Upcycled is defined as:

 “reuse (discarded objects or material) in such a way as to create a product of higher quality or value than the original.”